chipsandbeans/Django-Final-Project/README.md

 ---

 ## Bugs
-- There is a random blue dot appearing on the custom login page message.
-I haven't been able to find out what's causing this yet, I will fix this later.
-Plus it kind of suits my website design.

 - If using certain extensions in chrome, users may get an error on the meal list page.
 I don't know what is causing this as something external is causing it however this error does go away if you switch to incognito mode.

 ## Design